strainer/barsort/readme.md

   for(var i=0; i<e; i++)
   { kysbin[i]=(binperval*(kysval[i]-minv))>>0  }
 ```
 These "counting bins" are subsequently indexed by a fewer number of "placement bins".
-Originally the algorithm was developed to sort data roughly into histogram bars ( without sorting *within* the bars).
+The core algorithm was developed to sort data roughly into histogram bars ( without sorting *within* the bars).
 The "counting bins" were subdivisions of the bars to reduce spillage between the bars.
 So, the cumulative sum of the populations of the placement bins is calculated so that for each placement bin an anchor position in the sorting index (output) is known (for values of bins range).

 Like this:
 ```